software-students-fall2024/software-engineering-fall-2024-2-web-app-web-app-exercise/README.md

 1. As a student, I want to view all upcoming assignment deadlines so that I can prioritize my schoolwork.
 2. As a procrastinator, I want to receive frequent reminders so that I avoid missing deadlines.
+3. As a user, I want to be able to add any tasks that come up during the day.
+4. As a user, I want to be able to mark tasks as complete when I finish the tasks.
+5. As a user, I want to be able to edit any tasks that I previously added if I need to make changes.
+6. As a user, I want to search through the tasks that I have to find a specific task and either update its status, delete it, or check if it is in my task list.
+7. As a user, I want to be able to delete any tasks that I am no longer in need of keeping track of.

 ## Steps necessary to run the software